People-Centered Development Programs in the Coffeelands

 - Become a Wholesale Partner.
 Ask about carrying our coffee and products in your cafe, office, church, grocery store or other business.

 - Apply for an Internship.
 We are always looking for interns to help us with special projects, travel and engage directly with our farmer partners, or even help us here in our US-based office.
-Read more here.
+Read more about internships here.

 - Ask us to speak in your local community.
 A crucial piece of this work is public education.
 We have tons of experience with giving lectures and talks, and would love to come to speak to your group, school, institution or event!